KoustubhPhalak/koustubhphalak.github.io/_pages/timeline.md

   border-color: transparent #f9f9f9 transparent transparent;
 }

-/* Add extra space at the bottom of the timeline */ .timeline::after {
-  bottom: -20px;
-}

 /* Responsive layout - only for the timeline elements */
 @media screen and (max-width: 768px) {
   .timeline::after {